• Skip to main content

 Gruyères

-Sandy and Katie, Gruyères, Switzerland
+Sandy Huntley and Katie on the main street of Gruyères, Switzerland

 We walked the small town of Gruyères to the main church, the Church of Saint-Théodule, which was established in 1254 by Count Rodolfo III as the parish church for the village and surrounding areas.
 While the original Gothic building was destroyed by fire in 1679 and again in 1856, it was rebuilt and the current church was consecrated in 1860.
 This church acts as a key religious and historic landmark in the village and offers a picturesque setting.
 From there was a beautiful view of the monastery in Gruyères.